Eatham532/Software-Engineering-HSC-Textbook/docs/Year11/ObjectOrientedParadigm.md

 7. **👨‍🎓 Student** can request progress updates from **📊 Progress Tracker**
 8. **📊 Progress Tracker** retrieves **Grade Data** from the database and sends a **Progress Report** back to the student

+/// admonition | Real-World Connection
-!!! example "Real-World Connection"
+	type: example

 **Canvas Learning Management System** - This DFD resembles how Canvas works!
 When you submit an assignment, it goes through similar data flows: authentication, submission handling, storage, grading, and progress tracking.

+///

 **DFD Components Explained:**